jojo157/FundCentreGame/README.md

     - The user can navigate to the home page and decide to change game or level at any stage when in an active game.
 The page logo also acts to allow the user to return to the home page at any stage.
 - Sound Alerts
     - When a user gets an answer wrong, they are given a wrong beep sound and the correct answer is shown.
 When a user gets an answer right, they get a positive sound and congratulated.
+- 404 Error page
+    - A custom 404 error page if the user navigates to a resource that does not exist with a button to return home.

 #### Future Features